ronakp1/NBA-Player-Stats/README.md

 # NBA-Player-Stats
-Uses HTML, CSS, JavaScript, and fetch requests on a API to retrieve data.
+Uses HTML, CSS, JavaScript and fetch requests on a the 'balldontlie' API to retrieve and display various statistics(career season averages) for a singular NBA player.
 API: https://www.balldontlie.io/